 In March 2023, Ad Net Zero launched a fast track workstream to identify a standard framework for measuring the carbon emissions from media campaigns.
 It aimed to bring together the best thinking from across the industry into one common framework by benchmarking the current carbon measurement and estimation practices to identify common definitions and measures.
 By establishing consistent data inputs across all media channels, this will help to facilitate accurate reporting of the emissions stemming from media.

-While the Global Media Sustainability Framework continues to strengthen and develop, it is important to provide the industry with interim actionable advice.
-To do this, in 2023, Ad Net Zero published a ‘Guide to Sustainable Media for advertisers’, which is advice to help reduce the environmental impact of media plans.
-This also complements the work completed by IAB Tech Lab in its Sustainability Playbook, which can be viewed here.
+While the GMSF continues development as the foundational measurement criteria, it is important to provide the industry with interim actionable advice.
+To do this, in 2023, Ad Net Zero published an ‘Action Guide to Reduce Media Greenhouse Gas Emissions’, which is advice to help reduce the environmental impact of media plans with 10 actions across various channels.

-In 2023, sustainability criteria were introduced into award entry forms at top creative awards shows such as Cannes Lions and D&AD.
-Ad Net Zero aims to work further with these shows and many others like them, to tighten up the criteria for the world’s best creative work in service of a net zero economy.
+Action 4 of the Ad Net Zero plan challenges industry awards bodies to ensure that the sustainability credentials and climate impact of campaigns as part of what’s considered with award-winning work.
+Over the last few years, top award shows such as Cannes Lions and D&AD have included sustainability questions into their award entries.
+Ad Net Zero aims to work further with these shows and many others like them, to tighten up the criteria for the world’s best creative work in service of a sustainable future.

 Awards

-The advertising industry is social and thrives on coming together, for example, around industry awards nights.
 These perform a valued role in a healthy community of like-minded professionals, promoting excellence and stimulating competition, for creativity and effectiveness.
 There are some awards for ‘green’ campaigns although these are limited.
 In most instances, awards for environmentally positive advertising are rolled into a broader ‘social good’ or ‘social purpose’ category, separated as niche and lower down in the hierarchy of importance.

-When it comes to the coveted ‘Grand Prix’ awards especially, juries are seldom invited to consider the carbon impact of the advertising they are evaluating.
+And when it comes to the coveted ‘Grand Prix’ awards especially, juries are seldom invited to consider the carbon impact of the advertising they are evaluating.
 We challenge the awarding bodies to introduce that thinking into their judging criteria.

 Events